-As of October 31, 2019, investments in Federal Home Loan Bank ("FHLB") were rated by Standard & Poor's (FHLB is referred to as "Agency").
-The ratings were AA+ and A-1+ by Standard & Poor's for long-term and short-term instruments.
-Investment in FHLB is implicitly guaranteed by the U.S. government.
+As of October 31, 2023, investments in Federal Home Loan Bank ("FHLB"), Federal Home Loan Mortgage Corporation ("FHLMC" or "Freddie Mac") and Federal Farm Credit Bank ("FFCB") were rated by Standard & Poor's and/or Moody's Investors Service (FHLB, Freddie Mac, and FFCB are collectively referred to as "Agency").
+Standard & Poor's ratings for long-term and short-term were AA+ and A-1+, respectively.
+Moody's long-term and short-term ratings were Aaa and P-1, respectively.
+Investments in Freddie Mac, FHLB and FFCB are implicitly guaranteed by the U.S. government.
 They carry ratings equivalent to the credit ratings for the U.S. government.
+Some investments were not rated by Fitch Ratings.
+Of the investments that were rated by Fitch Ratings, they carried ratings of AA+ for long-term and F1+ for short-term.